bradleyk99/turtlebot-gpmp2/README.md

 The specific simulation world can be selected from one of the three built in Turtlebot3 simulation world through `ros2 launch gpm2_planner gpmp2_planning.launch.py world:="house"` "house", "world", and "empty" are available
+With the code setup as currently to pull the map from a map file, only world runs correctly.

 Within RVIZ, goal pose can be set to direct the robot to use GPMP2 to plan a path to the goal pose.
 To view the path trajectory, add it by topic in RVIZ to view.